 JAUNT founded when several human service agencies realized that it would be much more efficient and cost-effective for them to have their clients share rides.

 After a successful year of providing routes for agency clients, JAUNT received its first federal grant to help them make the service affordable for the general public, as well.
-Within a few short years, there was a fleet of 15 vans, including the first lift-equipped vehicle, and JAUNT was operating as a 501(c)3 not for profit organization.
+Within a few short years, there was a fleet of 15 vans, including the first lift-equipped vehicle.

 Over decades, JAUNT grew tremendously.
 In addition to establishing intracounty routes throughout five counties and 2,600 square miles, JAUNT has added additional services, such as commuter routes, Guaranteed Ride Home, and night and weekend service for people with disabilities in Charlottesville and Albemarle County.